Community Foundation of Greater Greensboro

 Heart and Vascular Center at Moses H. Cone Hospital

 The PAE donated $25,000 to create a Parking Deck Screen at the New Heart & Vascular Center at Moses H. Cone Hospital.
 The screen will be visible from Wendover Avenue and was created by artist Monique Luck.
-The Screen will be installed in Fall 2024.
+The Screen was installed in Fall 2024.

 2022/2024